Post Office Box 44008

 Phone: (608) 266-4607

 Legal Assistance - provides Dane County residents with mediation and evaluation services to assist in resolving custody and physical placements disputes in both divorce and paternity cases.
 Custody concerns decision making powers while physical placement concerns where the child(ren) spends time.
 In addition to these services, FCCS also offers a resource book available for $3.00, which further explains the Family Court system.

 Costs - No fees initially, but there may be costs later on in the mediation process.

-Staff - staffed by a director, two administrative staff people, and nine family court counselors (including the director).
+Staff - staffed by a director, two administrative staff people, and six family court counselors.
 All Family Court Counselors have completed mediation training, had prior clinical experience with families, and obtained at least a Master's degree in the behavioral sciences

 215 South Hamilton St.

 Legal Assistance - DCLRC serves the legal information needs of judges, attorneys, and the general public by providing reference and research assistance, training, and forms sales and distribution.
 The Center also assists the Dane County Sheriff's Department with providing legal information to inmates of the Dane County Jail.
 Borrowing privileges are available to court staff, licensed attorneys, federal, state, and city government agency employees.
 Borrower cards obtained at DCLRC can also be used at the Wisconsin State Law Library. .
 DCLRC reference staff can help users in the library or answer questions via phone, mail, or email.
 Resource Center staff cannot give legal advice but can refer users to other local agencies who can offer legal assistance.